clevend2/up-down/up-down.md

 1. Total ups and downs with adjustable time slider
   - default is "2 weeks"
   - determines times when clusters of ups or downs began or ended and suggests timeframes for "clean slates"
-  - visual relations between the attributes of the actions in aggregate (histograms, timelines, graphs, etc), with groupings by timestamp, tokenized_talk_about_it, level, and/or type.
+  - visual relations between the attributes of the actions in aggregate (histograms, timelines, graphs, etc), with groupings by timestamp, tokenized_what_happened, level, and/or type.